l-zeuch/yagpdb.vim/CONTRIBUTING.md

 6. Make your changes, including tests when appropriate.

+7. Make sure the tests are still passing locally.
+We use [vader.vim](https:/github.com/junegunn/vader.vim) as our testing framework.
+Run the tests using `make test`.

-7. Follow the current coding style as close as possible.
+8. Follow the current coding style as close as possible.
 Simply take a look at other files and stick to their styling.

-8. Commit your changes using a descriptive commit message following our [commit message conventions](#commit).
+9. Commit your changes using a descriptive commit message following our [commit message conventions](#commit).

-9. Push your branch to GitHub:
+10. Push your branch to GitHub:

    ```shell
    git push origin my-branch
    ```

-10. On GitHub, send a pull request to `l-zeuch:master`.
+11. On GitHub, send a pull request to `l-zeuch:master`.

 ### Reviewing a Pull Request